bharathp901/bk-git-angular/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# Additional Comments
+I am sharing my solution for the offline task provided to me.

+The solution provides a very high level design of the task allowing the user to login to an email with credentials and able to access the messages in the inbox, sent or trash folders.
+Each functionality is split into independent components allowing scalability to add more features with smooth execution.

+More featutres -
+Add api's to process realtime data using the api calls Use more functionalities of UI styling for better and user friendly UI.

+below are the reason's for not adding more features -
+1) Time constraint, considering the amount of time i could spend and avoid delay in response sharing my first commit data.
+2) In my previous experience i have used more .css styling and need to look into in depth related to .scss styling to play around with it.

+Thank you!